cf-convention/cf-convention.github.io/Meetings/2020-Workshop.md

 * Roadmap for CF -.9
 * The Future

-**16:30 - Software Tools and keeping up to date with CF (Kevin O'Brien, Rosalyn Hatcher, David Hassell)**
+**16:30 - Software Tools and keeping up to date with CF (Robert Fratantonio, Rosalyn Hatcher, David Hassell)**
 * CF Compliance Checkers
 * Other CF tools